Life As a Merchandise Displayer or Window Trimmer

 Is There Going to be Demand for Merchandise Displayers and Window Trimmers?

-In 2016, there was an estimated number of 141,400 jobs for Merchandise Displayer or Window Trimmer in 2016 (in the United States).
+In 2016, there was an estimated number of 141,400 jobs in the United States for Merchandise Displayer or Window Trimmer.
 New jobs are being produced at a rate of 3.3% which is below the national average.
 The Bureau of Labor Statistics predicts 4,600 new jobs for Merchandise Displayer or Window Trimmer by 2026.
-Due to new job openings and attrition, there will be an average of 13,600 job openings in this field each year.
+There will be an estimated 13,600 positions for Merchandise Displayer or Window Trimmer per year.

 The states with the most job growth for Merchandise Displayer or Window Trimmer are Wyoming, Nevada, and Oregon.
 Watch out if you plan on working in West Virginia, Ohio, or Delaware.
 These states have the worst job growth for this type of profession.

-Salary for a Merchandise Displayer or Window Trimmer
+What is the Average Salary of a Merchandise Displayer or Window Trimmer

 Merchandise Displayers and Window Trimmers who work in Arkansas, Alaska, or Washington, make the highest salaries.

 How much do Merchandise Displayers and Window Trimmers make in each U.S. state?